-Gov. Phil Murphy unveiled preliminary guidance on June 26 for reopening the state's schools in the fall, one that involves a hybrid approach of in-person and remote learning but must include the first, as well as COVID screenings.
+In June, Murphy had unveiled preliminary guidance for reopening the state's schools in the fall, one that involves a hybrid approach of in-person and remote learning but must include the first, as well as COVID screenings.

 The governor admits there's no "one size" fits all approach to reopening schools.
 New Jersey's guidance was developed after surveying more than 300,000 parents and listening to key stakeholders, including 300 superintendents.
 (For full details, find the Department of Education's complete 104-page report here.)